ts4nfdi/terminology-service-suite/README.md

 ### Run Storybook

 This project uses [Storybook](https://storybook.js.org/) to develop independent React components.
-To start the development server, install the dependencies with `npm install` and start Storybook with this command `npm run storybook`.
+To start the development server, install the dependencies with `npm install` and start Storybook with this command `npm run storybook:react`.
 The interactive documentation is available via `http://localhost:6006`.
 For more information, please visit https://storybook.js.org/docs/react/get-started/install/

+The project also features a Storybook for HTML versions of the components.
+To start this Storybook, you have to install the HTML widgets as a local module in the project (see [Build widgets for non-React projects](#build-widgets-for-non-react-projects)).
+After that, run `npm install` and start the Storybook with `npm run storybook:html`.

 ### Build widgets for React projects